skrukwa/evsim/README.md

 ## Simulating Battery

 After a route has been found, the start battery of the EV is initialized based on the user input.
 Battery depletion is simulated linearly with road distance.
 Battery charging is simulated following a non-linear regression of current battery technology where the charge rate diminishes as the battery approaches fully charged[^4].
 With this in mind, at each charge station, the EV is only simulated to charge *just* enough to make it to the next charge station as charging more than that will be at an unoptimal charge rate.
-[^4]: Currently [this](https://www.desmos.com/calculator/fusfey6wwn) is the regression function used.
+[^4]: Currently [this](https://www.desmos.com/calculator/ga6tdfmyms) is the regression function used.

 # Web App Implementation

 The Python logic in the backend retrieves user input and serves output to the web app using the [Flask](https://flask.palletsprojects.com/) framework, along with [Jinja](https://jinja.palletsprojects.com/) interpolated HTML, and static JavaScript.
 Flask is also used to store user input as a cookie on form submission.
+Three [Google Maps API](https://developers.google.com/maps/documentation) endpoints are used.
+All 3 are rate limited via "quotas".
+The Directions endpoint is only called on the backend and is further restricted by IP.
+The Places endpoint is also only called on the backend, but since it is billed by token sessions, the "quota" rate limit is not helpful.
+Thus, an [SQLite](https://www.sqlite.org/) database is used for token and session logic to enforce request limits via the API wrapper routes of this Flask app.
+It is also restricted by IP.
+Finally, the JavaScript Maps endpoint is called by the frontend and is both stored in unicode code points to avoid it being scraped from GitHub and restricted by HTTP referrer.

 # Deployment